surma/surma.dev/content/things/spreadsheet.md

 When I think through the problem and how I want to structure my code, I think about those two things: Enabling me to move fast so I can go as far as possible into the problem and allowing me to build up the solution incrementally, keeping additions small and verifiable, switching out code bit by bit over time.

 This has also influenced how I tackle coding outside of interviews: **My main mantra for any given coding task is “make it work, make it right, make it fast”.** In an interview, I rarely expect to get beyond the “make it work” phase.
 To move as fast as possible I also consider taking shortcuts with techniques that would probably not fly in production code.
 If a shortcut seems particularly cheeky, I recommend checking with the interviewer.
-At worst it shows you are thinking about the problem in a creative way and can come up with multiple solutions, at best the interviewer is completely fine with the shortcut.
-In my experience, interviewers are often fine with shortcuts as the goal is not to find _their_ solution, but rather observing how I solve the problem with my skills and strengths.
+At worst you lose some time showing off that you can evaluate multiple, creative solutions before being to do it “right”.
+At best the interviewer is completely fine with the shortcut and you get to maintain velocity.
+In my experience, interviewers are often fine with shortcuts as the goal is not to find _their_ solution, but rather observing how the candidate solves the problem with their skills and strengths.

-Technically, that’s all there is for this blog post.
-Optimize for iteration.
-What prompted me to write this blog post is a friend of mine sharing an interview question they got with me and me trying to solve it.
+Technically, that’s all there is for this blog post. **Optimize for iteration.** What prompted me to write this blog post is a friend of mine sharing an interview question with me that they got in an interview.
 So for the remainder of the blog post, I’ll work through that interview question as an example.
 I hope that will help make things like “taking shortcuts” clearer.
 Let’s go!

 ## The problem

 The interview question, as expected, is rather short and to the point:

-> Build a spreadsheet-like web app from scratch.
-Start simple, with a 10 by 10 grid, and add features like cell referencing as we go along.
+> “Build a spreadsheet-like web app from scratch.
+Start simple, with a 10 by 10 grid, and add features like cell referencing as we go along.”

 Just to be clear: I didn’t encounter this question in an interview personally.
 I’ll be pretending to go through a ~60 minute interview with an imaginary interviewer.
 And what you will read here is how I would tackle this question and how I predict the interview would go, informed by my experience in interviews.
 While reading all of this, it’s important to remember that **the most important part of an interview is communication**.
 Keep your interviewer in the loop!
 Not only tell them what you are currently doing, but also what you are working towards.
 Think out loud and describe what your ideas are and how you plan to implement them.
 Most interviewers want to help and will reinforce good ideas and try and prevent you from going down the wrong path.
 A coder that can’t articulate what they are doing is likely not going to do well in a team environment.

 It’s also worth nothing that this might not actually be a great interview question.
 Spreadsheets (like Google Spreadsheets) have a whole team of engineers working on multiple aspects of the app.
-So tasking you with building something similar in 60 minutes could be seen as unreasonable and the shortcuts I felt forced to take might be absolute dealbreakers for production code.
-Whether or not that is also a dealbreaker for an interview depends in the interviewer, the position and the company.
-Again: Communicate with the interviewer to make sure you are not going in a wrong direciton.
+So tasking you with building something similar in 60 minutes will force the candidate to take shortcuts, which could lead to a bad impression if the assessment criteria are not communicated clearly.
+Again: Talk to the interviewer to make sure you are not going in a wrong direciton.

 ## Level 1: Scaffolding

 Before I start to write any code, it’s a good idea to set everything up.
 As I said, time is crucial in an interview, so I don’t like messing around with a build system unless absolutely necessary.
 In most interviews I end up writing vanilla JavaScript, CSS and HTML, and use something like `npx superstatic .` to spin up a web server.
 If I need to build any dynamic UI, I often assemble HTML strings and assign them to `.innerHTML`.
-That has all kinds of issues, especially when processing user input, but that is usally fine to do in an interview (check with your interviewer!).
+That has all kinds of issues, especially when processing user input, but that is usally fine to do in an interview.
 Remember: In my approach, “make it work” comes first.
 “Right” and “fast” can come later.

 > **Note:** This is highly subjective.
 In the “make it work” stage, in my opinion, everything goes.
 Use whatever you know the best, what you are comfortable with and what allows you to move fast.
 For me, that’s vanilla JS and using the platform directly.
 If it’s React for you, use React.
-However, be mindful that the more you deviate from industry best practices, the harder it might be for the interviewer to follow you.
+However, if you deviate from industry best practices or the company’s tech stack, it might not work in your favor.

-For this problem, I said I was going to use Preact, so I need something to process JSX.
-I love using [Jason]’s [htm] to avoid a build stage altogether, but in this case it might come at the risk of losing the interviewer.
+For this problem, I’m going to use Preact, so I need something to process JSX.
+I love using [Jason]’s [htm] to avoid a build stage altogether, but it confuse the interviewer.
 For a quick dev setup that supports JSX, I’d currently go for [Vite].
 It’s default config is sensible, it compiles fast and has very little magic.
+It also support TypeScript, but I rarely use it in interviews for the sake of velocity.
 Let’s set up the basic structure of the project.

 ```
 $ npm init -y